๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 • Reduces smell, pathogens, and burn risk

-Think of it as turning raw fuel into a slow-burning energy source.
+Think of it as turning fresh fuel into a slow-burning energy source.

 Manure vs Compost for Vegetable Gardens